vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/6_The_Part_of_the_Sacrificer_in_the_New_and_Full_Moon_Sacrifices.md

 +++

 ## 04
-### a

-### b
-By sacrifice to the god Naraśansa, may I be possessed of cattle.
-### c
-By sacrifice to the god Agni Svistakrt, may I attain security through the sacrifice, having long life.
-### d
-May I be victorious through the victory of Agni.
-### e
-May I be victorious through the victory of Soma.
-### f
-May I be victorious through the victory of Agni.
-### g
-May I be victorious through the victory of Agni and Soma.
-### h
-May I be victorious through the victory of Indra and Agni.
-### i
-May I be victorious through the victory of Indra [1].
-### k
-May I be victorious through the victory of Mahendra.
-I May I be victorious through the victory of Agni Svistakrt.
-### m
-With the impulse of strength,
-With elevation he hath seized me; then Indra hath made my enemies
-Humble with depression.
-### n
-The gods have increased my prayer
-Which is elevation and depression;
-Then do ye, O Indra and Agni,
-Scatter my foes on every side.
 ### o
-Hither these blessings have come, fain for milking,
-Possessing Indra [2], may we win,
-May we milk offspring and food.
 ### p
-With the red steed may Agni convey thee to the god; with the tawny ones may Indra convey thee

-to the god; with Etaśa may Sarya convey thee to the god.
 ### q
 I unyoke thy head ropes, thy reins,
 Thy yokings, thy harness;